 - (a) In order to be eligible for benefits under the agreement for the group benefit plan, employees must have worked at least an average of 28 hours per week consistently during the six month period prior to requesting to join the group benefit plan.
-With the exception of Medical Services Plan, Short-Term Disability and Long-Term Disability Plan coverage, premiums for the health and welfare benefit plans set out below are 100% paid by the Employer. - (b) Eligible employees shall pay 100% of the premiums for Short-Term Disability and Long-Term Disability Plan coverage.
-The Employer's sole obligation is to arrange for such plans to be in place. - (c) Employees are responsible for and shall arrange their own Medical Service Plan coverage.
+With the exception of Short-Term Disability and Long-Term Disability Plan coverage, premiums for the health and welfare benefit plans set out below are 100% paid by the Employer. - (b) Eligible employees shall pay 100% of the premiums for Short-Term Disability and Long-Term Disability Plan coverage.
+The Employer's sole obligation is to arrange for such plans to be in place.